east-winds/east-winds.github.io/aboutme.md

 ---

-Ph.D. candidate in engineering systems at the MIT Institute for Data, Systems, and Society.
-Energy systems engineering and policy professional focused on the technical and institutional barriers to increasing renewable energy utilization in the power sector.
-Current dissertation project focuses in depth on China's wind sector and power sector reforms.
-More broadly, interested in the role of science and international cooperation in addressing climate change and other global environmental challenges.

-Extensive experience in Asia, having lived both in Japan and China; speak both languages with an advanced degree of proficiency.
-Policy experience includes advocacy work for the Natural Resources Defense Council, research at a Northeast Asian think tank located in Washington, D.C., and as a Fulbright Scholar at Tsinghua University in Beijing.

-Media appearances include China Central Television (CCTV-1, CCTV-13), Channel News Asia, and China Radio International.

-Specialties: renewable energy, smart grid, energy policy, systems engineering, climate change, Japan, China, climate security
+Michael Davidson is a Ph.D. candidate in engineering systems at the [MIT Institute for Data, Systems, and Society](https://idss.mit.edu/), a researcher with the [MIT Joint Program on the Science and Policy of Global Change](http://globalchange.mit.edu), and a member of the [Tsinghua-MIT China Energy and Climate Project](https://globalchange.mit.edu/cecp/).
+Michael studies the engineering implications and institutional conflicts inherent in deploying renewable energy at scale, particularly in systems with emerging electricity markets.
+His [dissertation project](/dissertation-wind-markets-china/) focuses in depth on integration challenges in China’s wind sector.
+Michael holds an S.M. in Technology and Policy from MIT, and was previously US-China Climate Policy Coordinator for the environmental non-profit Natural Resources Defense Council (NRDC).
+He is a former Fulbright Scholar, and has received fellowships from the [MIT Energy Initiative](http://energy.mit.edu/) and [Martin Family Society of Fellows for Sustainability](https://martin-fellows.mit.edu/).
+Michael holds a B.S. in mathematics and physics, and a B.A. in Japanese studies from Case Western Reserve University.

 [@east_winds](http://twitter.com/east_winds)